 It contains only a language and is in the ISO 639-1 format.

 It contains a language and a region, the language is in the ISO 639-1 format, the region is in the ISO 3166-1 Alpha 2 format, and the language and region are separated with a hyphen.

 Why It's Important

 If hreflang tags are set incorrectly, search engines may ignore the tag completely.
 If this happens, it's possible search engines will get confused and the wrong version of the page could be ranked in a particular region or language.

 For example, visitors from the UK could be served links to the US version of the page on search engines, or visitors from France could be served links to the Switzerland version.

 How To Fix

-Take a look at each invalid hreflang value in the table below.
+Take a look at each invalid hreflang value of each URL.
 Decide what the correct value should be by comparing it to ISO 639-1 and ISO 3166-1 Alpha 2 formats.
 Then visit the linking URL that contains this hreflang tag and modify the value to the correct value.

 Hreflang can be complicated.
 We recommend carefully reading Google's guidelines on hreflang and testing thoroughly before implementing any changes.